23nobody/OOM-Mini-Project/README.md

 - User can choose different font for the clock.
 - User can change the color of text, background and frame of the clock using the embedded Color Picker.
 - User can set alarm (Alarm tune will be fetched from user selected tune in the device settings).

+### HOW TO INSTALL

+If you have Andorid Studio simply open the project, connect your mobile and install.
+Else
+Copy "app-debug.apk" in your android mobile and install it from pakage installer in your handset.

 Here are some screenshots of app made in java.

  ![Clock](Screenshot1.png) ![Cutomized](Screenshot2.png)